Surjectivity of the $\overline{\partial}$-operator between weighted spaces of smooth vector-valued functions: Very weak reducibility and applications of the main result

-We study the Cauchy-Riemann operator between spaces of weighted smooth functions with values in a Fr\'echet space.
-Let $E$ be a locally convex Hausdorff space over $\C$, $\Omega\subset\R^{2}$ open and $\mathcal{E}(\Omega):=\mathcal{C}^{\infty}(\Omega,\C)$ the space of infinitely continuously partially differentiable functions from $\Omega$ to $\C$.
+We study the Cauchy-Riemann operator between weighted spaces of smooth functions with values in a Fr\'echet space.
+Let $E$ be a complete locally convex Hausdorff space over $\C$, $\Omega\subset\R^{2}$ open and $\mathcal{E}(\Omega):=\mathcal{C}^{\infty}(\Omega,\C)$ the space of infinitely continuously partially differentiable functions from $\Omega$ to $\C$.
 It is well-known that the Cauchy-Riemann operator

 is surjective (see e.g.\ \cite[Theorem 1.4.4, p.\ 12]{H3}).
 Since $\mathcal{E}(\Omega)$, equipped with the usual topology of uniform convergence of partial derivatives of any order on compact subsets, is a nuclear Fr\'{e}chet space by \cite[Example 28.9 (1), p.\ 349]{meisevogt1997}, we have the topological isomorphy $\mathcal{E}(\Omega,E)\cong\mathcal{E}(\Omega)\widehat{\otimes}_{\pi}E$ by \cite[Theorem 44.1, p.\ 449]{Treves} where $\mathcal{E}(\Omega)\widehat{\otimes}_{\pi}E$ is the completion of the projective tensor product.
 Due to classical theory of tensor products, the surjectivity of $\overline{\partial}$ implies the surjectivity of